 Start with: Bachelor in Computer Information Systems

-With 2016 annual median pay of $135,800, a career in computer and information systems management is a promising one.
-Anyone pursing this career should start with a bachelor’s degree in computer-related field, as it is the minimum requirement for the job.
+With an annual median salary of $159,010, a career in computer and information systems management is a promising one.
+Anyone pursuing this career should start with a bachelor’s degree in computer science or a computer-related field, as it is the minimum requirement for the job.

-A computer and information systems manager or IT project manager is tasked to determine and meet the overall IT goals of a company or organization.
-The position requires the candidate to be experts in management, planning, coordinating, and most importantly, computer-related skills.
-As such, higher educational attainment, trainings completed, and certifications obtained play a key role in landing the position.
+A computer science, computer systems manager, or IT project manager is tasked to determine and meet the overall IT goals of a company or organization in the private sector or public sector.
+The position requires the candidate to be an expert in management, planning, coordination, and most importantly, computer-related skills.
+As such, higher educational attainment, training completed, and certifications obtained play a key role in landing the position.

 Architectural and Engineering Manager

 Start with: Bachelor of Science in Architectural Studies, Bachelor of Science in Architecture (B.S.Arch), Bachelor of Arts in Architectural Studies (B.A.Arch), Bachelor of Engineering (B.E., B.Eng., or B.A.I.) as undergraduate degrees